MBotond21/thingy/README.md

 - Uses Fetch to interact with the backend at http://localhost:3000.

-- Also uses Fetch to interact with a third-party API: <a href="https://developer.jamendo.com/v3.0/docs">Jamendo</a>
+- Also uses Fetch to interact with a third-party API: <a href="https://developer.jamendo.com/v3.0/docs" target="_blank" rel="noopener noreferrer">Jamendo</a>

 - Backend handles auth, playlists, and search functions.